brucestull/django-send-mail/README.md

         PS C:\Users\FlynntKnapp\Programming\django-send-mail>
         ```

+1. Restart Python Language Server so it discovers the new virtual environment:
+    1. Open the Command Palette (`Ctrl + Shift + P`)
+    1. Select `Python: Restart Language Server`

 1. Open one of the python modules in the project in VS Code:
     * We are opening the [`config/urls.py`](./config/urls.py) module in this example.

 1. Ensure focus is in the [`config/urls.py`](./config/urls.py) module in VS Code.

-1. Reload VS Code Window so it discovers the new virtual environment:
-    1. Open the Command Palette (`Ctrl + Shift + P`)
-    1. Select `Developer: Reload Window`

 1. Open the Command Palette (`Ctrl + Shift + P`)